Greenlio/squabble-hack/README.md

 # Important

-All of this code is and will remain to be open source.
+All of this code is and will remain to be open source and deobfuscated.
 I have no intention of gaining any money or value from this.
 In the event where I am requested to take it down by a body of authority of Squabble, I will respectfully do so.
 Please do not send me a cease and desist.